 git rebase main

-# After resolving any conflicts, switch back to the main branch and merge the feature branch
+# After resolving any conflicts, switch back to the main branch and merge the

 git switch main